IanSanchezBaca/mangaYgoCards/README.md

 # mangaYgoCards
-a "program" that takes in ydk files and uses edopro cards to create manga style cards
+This program takes in ydk files and makes a pdf of proxies in the style of the ygo manga

+* Links don't work
+* altart cards don't work